chrisjgf/chrisjgf.github.io/_posts/2017-06-02-show-a-hidden-view-on-UITableView-drag.markdown

 Ever seen an iOS app where you drag a table down to reload the content?
 The goal here is to mimic that design, except when the UITableView is dragged down, the previously hidden view will appear and remain on-screen until the user drags the table back up.

+## Creating a custom view for a UITableView

 Create a new xib file, title it *HiddenView* and style as you wish.
 This xib will be the hidden view.

 Now, we're going to create an IBDesignable UIView.
 Create a new swift file and name it *HiddenView*.
 Replace the contents of the file with: